jpillora/overseer/README.md

 ### Known issues

 * The master process's `overseer.Config` cannot be changed via an upgrade, the master process must be restarted.
+	* Therefore, `Addresses` can only be changed by restarting the main process.
 * Currently shells out to `mv` for moving files because `mv` handles cross-partition moves unlike `os.Rename`.
-* `Addresses` can only be changed by restarting the main process.
 * Only supported on darwin and linux.

 ### More documentation